 APM’s many forms

 APM monitoring comes in many flavors, including infrastructure monitoring, network monitoring, database monitoring, log monitoring, container monitoring, cloud monitoring, synthetic monitoring, and end-user monitoring, among others.
 Companies often run dozens of individual monitoring tools at once, especially when they’re holding onto legacy applications and managing them using the tools they find most familiar.
-Although this may seem like the easiest approach at first glance, it frequently creates problems in the long run.
+Although this may seem like the easiest approach, it frequently creates problems.
 A single APM solution that delivers full-stack observability can make monitoring all these use cases easy and more reliable.

 Advantages of an advanced APM platform